 The best way to protect your eyes is wearing glasses with 100% UV protection.
 Not all sunglasses actually protect 100% against UV rays, be sure to check for reputable sunglasses brands.
-At Chakshu London opticians, we use Hoya’s UV Control coating on all of our sunglass lenses.
-This coating can even be added as a transparent coating onto your regular optical glasses so you get 100% UV protection all year round.
+At Chakshu London opticians, all of our sunglass lenses all meet the British Standards for UV protection.
+This you can also add a transparent UV control coating onto your regular optical glasses so you get 100% UV protection all year round.
 Alternatively you can opt for a photochromic lenses, which turn into sunglasses when you are outdoors!

 What is UV and why is it harmful to your eyes?

 UV stands for ultraviolet radiation, and is usually split into three categories.

 UV-A rays have the lowest energy and are able to pass through the cornea and affect the lens and the retina.
 This can cause certain types of cataracts, and can cause age-related cataracts to mature faster.
 Studies have also shown UV-A rays are one of the risk factors linked to the development of AMD.

 UV-B rays are of higher energy compared to UV-A rays, they cause your body to produce melanin which is what gives you a tan when you’re out the sun.
 Some UV-B rays are blocked by the Earth’s o-zone layer.

 Over exposure to UV-B rays cause eye problems such as a pinguecula or a pterygium.
 Although both of these conditions are not serious, they affect the appearance of the eyes.
 Pterygia can also affect the vision if advanced and may need to be removed if this does start to happen.